MJKWoolnough/gedcom/README.md

 }
 ```

-SpouseToFamilyLink is a GEDCOM structure type
+SpouseToFamilyLink is a GEDCOM structure type.

 #### type SubmissionRecord